namanzzz/OOP-PHP/README.md

 # OOP-PHP

-This Repo contains OOP php basics.
+This Repo contains basics of Object Oriented programming in PHP.